 Early involvement on the scheme was vital, to ensure the architectural intent could be delivered inside the cost constraints set out by the Client.

 Signature architects Design Engine came up with a visually stunning design that did justice to the prominent location, and through collaboration with them we helped fully cost and bring the scheme to market.
-A technically challenging building with high and varied performance criteria, the multiple façade types was a key feature used to bring the building to life.
+A technically challenging building with high performance criteria, the varying façade types was a key feature used to bring the building to life.
 A mixture of masonry and glass facades flank the main learning block with projecting Corten brise soleil along the street elevation.
 At the front of the site, a circular lecture space sits alongside the new library space and gives a dramatic entrance to the campus.

-As well as detailed design, a sound approach was needed in producing a methodology that is aligned and in sympathy with the complex palette of materials.
+As well as detailed design, a sound approach was needed in producing a methodology that was aligned and in sympathy with the complex palette of materials.
 We had the constraints of an inner city environment ever present as well as juggling an overlapped programme with key trades such as the structural frame and M&E.